Stability for moduli spaces of manifolds with conical singularities

 When $P \neq \mathrm{pt}$, homological stability is in general \emph{not} known for the \emph{motion groups} $\pi_1(C_{nP}(M))$.
-We are not aware of any $C_{nP}(M)$ that is aspherical, except when $P$ is a point and $M$ is a surface, so argument (i) does not help us.
+The author is not aware of any $C_{nP}(M)$ that is aspherical, except when $P$ is a point and $M$ is a surface, so argument (i) does not help us.
 In particular, the moduli spaces $C_{nS^1}(\bD^3)$ are not aspherical.
 However, their fundamental groups nevertheless \emph{are} known to be homologically stable, by different means: they are isomorphic to certain quotients of mapping class groups of $3$-manifolds, and a special case of the main result of \cite{HatcherWahl2010Stabilizationmappingclass} implies that they are homologically stable.
-We may therefore adapt the methods of the present paper, as in \S 5 of \cite{Tillmann2016Homologystabilitysymmetric}, using as input the result of \cite{HatcherWahl2010Stabilizationmappingclass}, to deduce homological stability for the \emph{symmetric mapping class groups} of any sequence of $3$-manifolds obtained from $\bD^3$ by iterated parametrised connected sum (with copies of a fixed manifold) along the components of an unlink.
+We may therefore adapt the methods of the present paper, as in \S 5 of \cite{Tillmann2016Homologystabilitysymmetric}, using as input the result of \cite{HatcherWahl2010Stabilizationmappingclass}, to deduce homological stability for the \emph{symmetric mapping class groups} of any sequence of $3$-manifolds obtained from $\bD^3$ by iterated parametric connected sum (with copies of a fixed manifold) along the components of an unlink.